systemshift/DHT2VEC/README.md

 # How to use

-Project currently in prototype stage, and what exists is the most basic implementation.
+Project currently in prototype stage, and what exists is the most basic implementation in a controlled environment.

 ```
 python lookup.py [filepath]